-One of Ireland’s most important neo-classical houses, Ballyfin stands in its own 614-acre demesne, including lake, Victorian fernery, Edwardian rockery and walled garden, not to mention the tower with panoramic views.
-A Downton-esque knot of staff awaits guests on the steps as they arrive, setting the tone for service that is old school, yet warm and friendly.
-The reception rooms are filled with superb antiques and paintings, and there’s a fabulous indoor pool, vitality pool, sauna and four treatment rooms.
-The 20 bedrooms are all gorgeous, in classic Irish country-house fashion.
-As for the food, with the highly regarded Sam Moody, formerly of Michelin-starred Bath Priory, at the helm, it effortlessly lives up to the surroundings.
+One of Ireland’s most important neoclassical houses, Ballyfin stands in its own 614-acre demesne, including lake, Victorian fernery, Edwardian rockery and walled garden, not to mention the tower with panoramic views.
+A Downton-esque knot of staff awaits guests on the steps as they arrive, setting the tone for service that is old school yet warm and friendly.
+The reception rooms are filled with superb antiques and paintings and there’s the fabulous indoor pool, vitality pool, sauna and treatment rooms.
+The 20 bedrooms are all gorgeous, in classic Irish country house fashion.
+There is also a beautiful private Gardener’s Cottage available to rent.
+As for the food, with the highly regarded Sam Moody at the helm – he won a Michelin star for Bath Priory – it effortlessly lives up to the surroundings.
 Standards are sky high at Ballyfin, and it’s the sort of place where one jarring note would spoil the show.
 Happily, it never does: this is one of Europe’s great hotels.

 The view from the 18th Century tower on the grounds of the property.
 It is claimed that on a clear day, one can see as many as 8 counties from the top of it.